Dialectic is the exchange of arguments to find the truth

 - Divert attention with an irrelevant comment

-Set forth an argument that refutes one of the premises
+Setting forth an argument refuting one of the premises

 - Argument